zhangyandrew/Spring-2018/README-Final-Project.md

 Refer to some examples [here](http://www.zipline.io/beginner-tutorial.html).
 A project idea is to tackle minimum variance portfolio investment strategy with Zipline.

-## Health data
+### Health data

 [NHANES dataset](https://www.cdc.gov/nchs/nhanes/nhanes_questionnaires.htm) is a vast resource of open health datasets.
 You can extend the health data module for your project.
+Many papers have been published using NHANES dataset, so web search will give you some ideas.
+You can extend the ideas from health module in ways you think are interesting.

-## Yelp
+### Yelp

 In later part of the course, we will use Yelp reviews to work with text data.
 You can consider doing a project using text data.
 Python has a wealth of packages for working with text data.
 Even with simple tools, one can do a lot with text.
 Here is the link to a good [online resource](https://ucsb-primo.hosted.exlibrisgroup.com/primo-explore/fulldisplay?docid=01UCSB_ALMA51279011670003776&context=L&vid=UCSB&search_scope=default_scope&tab=default_tab&lang=en_US).

-## Your project
+### Your project

-You can work on your own project.
+You can work on your a project of your choosing.
 Please discuss your idea with me, so that I can help you get started and make sure the scope is reasonable.